D-C04/Group_F/README.md

 Northstar : Parents or guardians of young children with autism who need extra resources to help them learn.

-Carryover : Family donors and volunteers looking to help children with autism.
+Carryover : Family, donors and volunteers looking to help children with autism.

 ## ✅ Project Assumption(s)